freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/quick-sort/index.md

 - Partitioning: Sort the array in such a manner that all elements less than the pivot are to the left, and all elements greater than the pivot are to the right.
 - Call Quicksort recursively, taking into account the previous pivot to properly subdivide the left and right arrays.
 (A more detailed explanation can be found in the comments below)

-## Exmaple Implementations in Various Languages
+## Example Implementations in Various Languages

 ### Implementation in JavaScript: